 Frozen Goat Milk – 252 grams

 Oatmeal – 2 teaspoons (use up to 2 tablespoons)

 Orchid Mica (Bramble Berry) – 1/2 teaspoon

 Safety Warning: This recipe is for soapmakers who have a basic knowledge of the soapmaking process and know the correct safety procedures to use when handling lye.
-If you are new to soapmaking, visit our beginner instructions.
-Be sure to wear safety goggles and gloves while soaping.
+If you are new to soapmaking, please download our basic soapmaking guide to learn how to make soap.
+Be sure to wear safety gear when soaping.

 Prepare Your Milk

 The lactic acid in milk has a tendency to burn and turn orange in goat milk soap.
 The lower you can keep the temperature of your lye solution, the lighter your soap will turn out.
 To keep the temperature of your milk lye solution down, you can freeze your goat milk.
 Use ice trays to freeze (easy way) or hack your milk into pieces using a knife and hammer (not easy way, but seems to be my preference every time – ha!).

 Step 1 – Create your lye solution.
 Weigh out the frozen milk and sodium hydroxide into separate containers.

 Step 2 – In a well-ventilated area, sprinkle the sodium hydroxide into your milk while stirring.
 The sodium hydroxide will start to melt the frozen goat milk.
 Stir until dissolved and put to the side to cool down.
 To help keep your lye solution even cooler, place your milk container in an ice bath while stirring in the lye.